termehs/multigraphr/README.md

 moments).

-Under the IEA models (IEAS or ISA), moments of these statistics, together with the complexity statistic *R*<sub>*k*</sub> representing the sequence of frequencies of edge sites with multiplicities *0,1,…,k*, are found using derived formulas.
+Under the IEA models (IEAS or ISA), moments of these statistics, together with the complexity statistic $R_k$ representing the sequence of frequencies of edge sites with multiplicities *0,1,…,k*, are found using derived formulas.
 Thus, there is no limit on multigraph size to use these.
 When the IEAS model is used to approximate the RSM model as shown above:

 ``` r
 ieas_1$M